 If selected, can I bring my family with me?

 Yes.
 The O'Neill strives to be a family-friendly campus, and we are committed to working with guest artists to accommodate individual childcare needs.
-Please feel free to contact the literary office at
+We deeply encourage parent playwrights to apply and communicate any concerns and questions as they move through our application process.
+Please contact

 Who is eligible to apply?